samiemostafavi/SoapyADRV9361/README.md

 sudo make install
 ```

-Run these commands in the case of large packet drops or high latency.
+Run these commands in the case of large packet drops or high latency:

 ```
 sudo sysctl -w net.core.rmem_default=12582912;